pwr-Solaar/Solaar/docs/rules.md

 A `thumb_wheel_down` test is the rotation amount of a `THUMB WHEEL` downward rotation.
 `lowres_wheel_up`, `lowres_wheel_down`, `hires_wheel_up`, `hires_wheel_down` are the
 same but for `LOWRES WHEEL` and `HIRES WHEEL`.
+A 'mouse-down' test is true for a mouse gesture mostly in the downward direction.
+`mouse-up', 'mouse-left', and 'mouse-right' are the same but for gestures in the other directions.
 `True` and `False` tests return True and False, respectively.

 A `KeyPress` action takes a sequence of X11 key symbols and simulates a chorded keypress on the keyboard.